junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6253)
 - 2010-07-29 — Received in the Senate.
 - 2010-07-29 — Senate amendment submitted
+- 2010-08-02 — Senate amendment submitted
+- 2010-08-03 — Senate amendment submitted
+- 2010-08-05 — Amendment SA 4593 agreed to in Senate by Unanimous Consent.
+- 2010-08-05 — Amendment SA 4593 proposed by Senator Schumer. (consideration: CR S6843; text: CR S6843) In the nature of a substitute.
+- 2010-08-05 — Measure laid before Senate by unanimous consent. (consideration: CR S6838-6845)
+- 2010-08-05 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-05 — See also S. 3721.
+- 2010-08-05 — Senate amendment agreed to: Amendment SA 4593 agreed to in Senate by Unanimous Consent.
+- 2010-08-05 — Senate amendment proposed (on the floor): Amendment SA 4593 proposed by Senator Schumer.(consideration: CR S6843; text: CR S6843)
+- 2010-08-05 — Senate amendment submitted
+- 2010-08-05 — Senate amendment submitted
+- 2010-08-05 — Senate amendment submitted
+- 2010-08-05 — Senate amendment submitted